052223-java-angular/ruben-deborah-p0/README.md

 - A user is able to modify the quantity or remove items from their cart to make it easier for them to make changes before finalizing the purchase.
 - A user is able to rate and review products in order to share their experience with other users.

 //Please delete once you're done double checking.
+I left this here to help you navigate your thoughts but please delete/update after you're done.
 - **As a user** I want to check out and pay for my order securely so that my personal and financial information is safe.
 - **As a user**, I want to review my order history so that I can keep track of my purchases.
 - **As a user**, I want to view ratings and reviews from other users so that I can make informed buying decisions.